 The libraries of Taipei American School are aligned with the overall goals and philosophy of the school.

-The libraries are primarily educational environments where individuals find both print and non-print materials.
+The libraries are educational environments where individuals find both print and non-print materials.
 Because of the wealth of information from many sources and the growth of technology, the library supports information problem solving.
 It does this by collaborating with teacher and students in research project and providing opportunities for many different types of information gathering and processing.

 The school libraries are committed to fostering the love of learning and reading in its students.